movinw/clustering_webapp/README.md

 This will need you to have installed python, and a few packages.

-Please install python by visiting this page and following the install instructions: https://www.python.org/downloads/
+Please install ***python 3, not using 2,*** by visiting this page and following the install instructions: https://www.python.org/downloads/

 Once python is installed, copy/paste or type the following into your command line: